 Your assistance in reporting maintenance or custodial conditions in a living unit or common area is essential.
-If you have concerns regarding maintenance or custodial conditions in a living unit or common area, submit a maintenance request (MR) at mnsu-isd.webtma.net.
-Contact the Front Desk or Property Owner's Office for assistance with any problems with this reporting procedure.
+If you have concerns regarding maintenance or custodial conditions in a living unit or common area, submit a maintenance request (MR) at link.mnsu.edu/repair.
+Contact the SH Office or Property Owner's Office for assistance with any problems with this reporting procedure.
 If a requested repair is not completed within seven days, contact your Assistant Director of Residential Education for assistance.